meltyourface/blank/posts/Physical-normality/Divination-Tool-Purification-and-Recharging-Ritual/index.md

 ## Ritual of Purification and Recharge for Divination Tools

-Purpose: To purify and recharge a chosen divination tool, such as a crystal ball, pendulum, or tarot cards, removing unwanted energies and influences, realigning the tool's natural vibrations with the physical realm, and promoting accurate divinatory readings.
+**Purpose**: To purify and recharge a chosen divination tool, such as a crystal ball, pendulum, or tarot cards, removing unwanted energies and influences, realigning the tool's natural vibrations with the physical realm, and promoting accurate divinatory readings.

 Required Items:
 1. Divination tool (crystal ball, pendulum, or tarot cards)